Azure-Samples/openai-chat-app-quickstart/README.md

 ### Deployment with Authentication using Microsoft Entra ID

 We have integrated the sample with Entra ID to require authentication.
-This shows how to allows users within your organization to log in and how to process their identity within the sample.
+This feature allows users within your organization to log in and how to process their identity within the sample.
 If a user is logged in, they'll see their name in the chat app.

 To configure, follow these steps:

 1. Run `azd env set AZURE_USE_AUTHENTICATION true` to enable App Service authentication.
+2. Run `azd env set AZURE_AUTH_TENANT_ID <YOUR_TENANT_ID>` to set the auth tenant ID if different from your main Azure tenant.
-2. Then follow the steps for deployment above.
+3. Then follow the steps for deployment above.

 ### Deployment with Authentication using Microsoft Entra External ID